mayankagg9722/BookMyShowExtension/README.md

 This Chrome extension can help you to easily get information like distance and duration to reach the theatre while booking tickets on BookMyShow.

-Hope you all enjoy this!
+Hope you all enjoy using this!

 <img src="https://github.com/mayankagg9722/BookMyShowExtension/blob/master/demo.png" align="center" ></p>